kubos/kubos/docs/sdk-docs/sdk-upgrading.rst

 ============================================

 New updates will be announced to the Kubos community and the new releases will be published through GitHub.
-There will may instructions depending on the specific release details of all the steps needed to upgrade for the newest release.
+If there are any special steps required to upgrade to the newest releast, they will be listed in the release details.

 Upgrading the Vagrant Box
 -------------------------